saurabhsri108/solana-next-app/README.md

 # Solana NextJS POC

-This app is built as a part of R&D process within my organisation.
+This app is built as a part of R&D process.
 It creates a simple app where one can use Solana to pay for their online purchases.

 ## Technologies